deammion/Engr-Project/project_requirement/project-requirement.md

 Output:
 - Scripts that are found to be safe have nonce tags attached to them, allowing them to run.
-- Any scripts that are deemed unsafe are collected and reported in a ‘report-uri.com’ document.
+-  Any scripts that are deemed unsafe are collected and reported to to the report-uri.com application by the website visitors browser.

 ### 3.2 Functions